 Travelling on Snow & Ice

 Snow and ice are the most obvious challenges of winter 14er climbing.
 They are hard to deal with, as they can present in so many different ways.
 Snow can be powdery and deep, requiring poles and snowshoes.
 But it could also be hard as ice, requiring an ice axe and full crampons.
 For conditions in-between, microspikes provide grip without being as aggressive as crampons.
+I would start with a pair of these from Kahtoola.
 You will want to wear gaiters in any winter conditions, to keep ice and snow out of your socks and boots.
 Not fun, trust me.

 For these starter peaks, more advanced snow and ice climbing isn’t necessary.
 You probably don’t need a helmet, or ice axe.
 However, if you already have them, you might as well bring them.
 They can be incredibly helpful if you go off-route or come across someone else in need.